-This morning as I stood at the sink, thinking about our special meal to celebrate the start of Chinese New Year tomorrow, my mind wandered back to my childhood and the traditions I grew up with.
-As we usher in a new year, I often wonder if I’m doing a good job of imparting these traditions to my own children who are American born Chinese just like me.
+Earlier this week as I was thinking about a special meal to prepare to celebrate the start of Chinese New Year tomorrow, my mind wandered back to my childhood and the traditions I grew up with.
+With the start of each new year, I used to wonder if I had done a good job of passing on the important traditions to my own children who are American born Chinese just like me.

 Celebrating Chinese New Year